Your time at Imperial College Business School

 In what way is remaining connected to your alumni network important to you?

-Very very important because I consider it absolutely vital not only to maintain connections among alumni but to nurture them also from time to time by continuous learning.
+Remaining connected to the alumni network is very very important because I consider it absolutely vital not only to maintain connections among alumni but to nurture them by continuous learning.
 ‘Strength of Weak Ties’, as we know, can go a long way in terms of career growth too.
 I continuously look forward to opportunities to connect, interact, meet with and learn from the alumni community across the globe with an intention to mind-share and help each other in their journeys.